 Selecting a building type is the first step in creating a cove.tool project.
 The platform included 8 base templates.
 For projects outside of these 8 starting points, teams can create their own templates to stored custom inputs that represent a specific building type.
 To get started we have several custom template guides that are examples of this workflow for various building types.

 The base 8 templates represent a majority of the project types modeled on the platform.
 These 8 templates are supported in every commercial energy code preloaded into the app.
 Although there are now 70+ recognized building typologies according to EnergyStar, few are as comprehensively standardized and benchmarked as these 8.
 Rather than continuously expanding the base template list, custom template guides are generated to inform changes users can make from base templates to generate one of the alternative building typologies.

 These guides help identify which base template to begin with, which values to manipulate, and some even link to 3rd-party resources which can help provide more detailed value assumptions.
 As the list of custom template guides does not cover all 70+ recognized building typologies, users can try creating their own guide (steps in the next section), or submit a request for a custom template from the support team.

 These steps are the general workflow you'll follow to generate your own custom template.
 At any point in the process feel free to validate any value assumptions with the cove.tool team using the Live Chat Box feature, found on the bottom left-hand corner of the web app.

 1. Start a new project.

-On the project page, Select the building type nearest to your actual use type from the base options.
-This type will provide the default values that will later be customized to fit the actual energy consumption and expenditure of your alternative building type.
+On the Project Page, Select the building type nearest to your actual use type from the base options.
+This type will provide the default values that will later be customized to fit the design inputs and expected energy consumption of your alternative building type.
 It is helpful to choose a building type closest to the one you are customizing it to.